The Voice (Lil Durk song): Background and composition

 On August 28, 2020, Lil Durk announced the song's release date.

 Instruments in the production of the song include piano, "sleek drum programming", electric guitar riff and organ.
 Durk melodically recounts his rough times in the past, such as his old life in the streets and living in quarantine.
 He also states his confidence in the rap game, calling himself "Chicago Jay-Z".

+Award

+On November 12, 2021, Japanese producer Trill Dynasty was selected as one of the recipients of the 2021 Ibaraki Prefectural Governor's Award for his contributions to "The Voice" and he became the first Japanese artist to reach number one on the Billboard Top R&B/Hip-Hop Albums chart.